purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

 #### 💡 Suggested improvements
 * More specific alert types (may have to create new types of data in your dataset.)
-* Instead of fixed scheduling, have the bot only post in response to important updates
+* Instead of fixed scheduling at every 15 minute, have the bot only post in response to important updates
+* Alerts in French for incidents in Quebec.
-* Better handling of API credentials and security measures
+* Better, more secure handling of API credentials.
-* Interactivity (e.g. reply to the bot to get more detailed information, etc)
+* Interactivity (e.g. reply to the bot to get more detailed information.)
-* Better post organization (e.g. instead of sending out individual posts, consolidate some into threads)
+* Better organization of posts (e.g. instead of sending out individual posts, consolidate some into threads)

 ## Resources
 * [**Link to Google Sheets dataset**](https://docs.google.com/spreadsheets/d/1OjUgnxIO0DFm4mhyJQ-2K-jQ2L1gPBy0DVwrID45a6Y/edit?usp=sharing): Make a copy to adjust and add new data to your liking.